-- electrolytes, blood gases, organ profiles, complete blood cell counts and many more
+- Electrolytes, blood gases, organ profiles, complete blood cell counts, and many more.

 Digital imaging also allows for image manipulation, which enables us to focus on specific areas do precise calculations if needed.

-- fewer radiographs need to be taken to achieve a perfect result.
+- Fewer radiographs need to be taken to achieve a perfect result.

-- less stress for your pet!
+- Less stress for your pet!

-Ultrasound is a pain-free, totally non-invasive technique that uses high-frequency sound waves to produce a real-time image of your pet’s internal organs.
+Ultrasound is a pain-free, completely non-invasive technique that uses high-frequency sound waves to produce a real-time image of your pet’s internal organs.
 Often considered more exact than radiographs, ultrasound provides a movie of what is happening inside your pet’s body.
-Ultrasound also works well in conjunction with other diagnostic tools and a wide range of diagnostic procedures.
+Veterinary ultrasound also works well in conjunction with other diagnostic tools and a wide range of diagnostic procedures.
 For example, if an X-ray shows a lesion on your pet, an ultrasound can determine the origin of the lesion and whether it has spread elsewhere in your pet’s body.
 Using the ultrasound image as a guide, surgical biopsies can be obtained without major surgery and your pet can often go home the same day.
 Ultrasounds are typically not stressful for your pet and in many instances can be performed during an office visit.

-It is particularly useful in viewing
+It is particularly useful for viewing:

 - Urinary bladder